 The CUSOM MOC Program was created to give physicians an institutional resource for MOC requirements, thereby alleviating the administrative burden of working directly with his/her specialty board.
 In cases with large groups involving multiple specialty boards, working with each board directly could be quite burdensome.
 We also provide resources for questions about MOC, guidance on selecting, developing, and implementing QI efforts, feedback on QI efforts in progress, and we do all this at no charge to you.1

-No, project registration is voluntary.
-However, because the process for obtaining MOC Part IV credit can seem complex, it is strongly recommended that projects be registered with the CUSOM MOC Program.
+No, project pre-approval is voluntary.
+However, because the process for obtaining MOC Part IV credit can seem complex, it is strongly recommended that projects apply for pre-approval with the CUSOM MOC Program.
 This is to ensure the QI effort is carried out with appropriate methodologies that will meet criteria for MOC Part IV credit approval.
 2

 However individual specialty boards do charge fees to physicians for re-certification.

 Some specialty boards charge for re-certification with each of the four components of MOC, some charge yearly for membership, while others may charge a general fee for all four components at the end of each certification cycle.
 Our review in March 2013 found that f